-Second-quarter 2024 results reflected broad-based sequential international revenue growth and margin expansion across all Divisions.
-SLB's Core Divisions-Reservoir Performance, Well Construction, and Production Systems-continued to build on their positive momentum and its digital business accelerated, resulting in the highest quarterly international revenue since 2014.
-These results demonstrate SLB's strong position in key, resilient markets, as it continues to benefit from elevated activity in the Middle East & Asia, particularly in gas, and SLB's clients' increased investments in deepwater basins, exploration, and digital.
+Second-quarter SLB delivered strong third-quarter 2024 results, reflected broad-based sequential international revenue achieving earnings growth and margin expansion across all Divisions.
+SLB's Core Divisions-Reservoir Performance, Well Construction, due to its ongoing focus on cost optimization, greater adoption of SLB's digital products and Production Systems-continued to build on their positive momentum solutions, and its digital business accelerated, resulting the contribution of long-cycle projects in deepwater and gas.

+This performance was achieved despite an environment where short-cycle activity growth softened, and some international producers exercised cautious spending triggered by lower oil prices and ample global supply, while land activity in the highest quarterly international US remained subdued.
+Third-quarter 2024 global revenue since 2014.
+These results demonstrate SLB's strong position in key, resilient markets, as it continues to benefit from elevated activity of \$9.2 billion was essentially flat with the second quarter of 2024.
+Revenue grew sequentially in the Middle East & Asia particularly and offshore North America but was offset by a decline in gas, and SLB's clients' increased investments in deepwater basins, exploration, and digital.

 Second-quarter 2024 global revenue of \$9.1 billion grew 5% sequentially, led by the Middle East & Asia which increased 6%.
 The increase in this area was driven by capacity expansions, gas development projects, and production and recovery.
-SLB also continued to benefit from its enhanced offshore exposure, particularly in deepwater basins across Latin America, Europe & Africa, and in the US Gulf of Mexico.
-Consequently, pretax operating margin improved sequentially in each of the four Divisions.
+SLB also continued to benefit from its enhanced offshore exposure, particularly in deepwater basins across Latin America, while Europe & Africa and in the US Gulf of Mexico.
+Consequently, pretax operating margin improved sequentially in each of the four Divisions, revenue was flat sequentially.

-Looking ahead to the second half of the year, SLB expects ongoing momentum in the international markets, strong digital sales, and its cost efficiency programs will unlock further margin expansion.
+Looking ahead Although some customers have adopted a more cautious approach to their near-term capital expenditures and discretionary spending amid lower commodity prices, most projects are progressing as planned.
+Recent geopolitical events have further highlighted the second half importance of long-term energy security and reducing potential supply disruptions.
+SLB is well-positioned to navigate the year, SLB expects ongoing momentum evolving market conditions by leveraging its unique exposure to long-cycle projects in the international, markets, strong digital sales, deepwater, and its cost efficiency programs will unlock further margin expansion.
 Beyond 2024, the fundamentals of this cycle remain in place, and there is a long tailwind of growth opportunities, including long-cycle gas and deepwater projects, production and recovery activity, and the secular trends of digital and decarbonization.
-This represents a strong backdrop for SLB to continue its margin expansion journey.
+This represents a strong backdrop for SLB to continue its margin expansion journey, markets.